An Analysis of the Impact of Gold Open Access Publications in Computer Science: Publication Metrics

 The $h$-index has several good characteristics; it is a good measure of sustained research impact, and it discourages over-publication on a particular topic or result (`salami slicing').
 However, in calculating the $h$-index, all citations to a paper have the same status regardless of whether the paper is included as a passing reference to related work or whether it is cited as a fundamental result that has underpinned or influenced the citing research.
 In section \ref{sec:OverallTrends}, we will see that the typical bibliography in papers today is twice as long as twenty years ago, so citations must be ``easier to get'' now than they used to be.

-Another issue with the $h$-index (and with FWCI) is that it does account for differences in author counts.
+Another issue with the $h$-index (and with FWCI) is that it does not account for differences in author counts.
 For example, with the $h$-index metric, every scholar in a multi-authored article receives full credit for its citation count, even though the contributions of all scholars are rarely equal.
 Accordingly, several proposed variants seek to normalise the $h$-index score based on author count \cite{bihari2023review}.
+Two formulae for achieving this are as follows:

+$h_i$ is simply the $h$-index normalised by the average author count in the papers contributing to the index. $h_p$ is the \emph{pure} $h$-index where the normalisation is the square root of the average author count -- the objective being to dampen the impact of a small number of papers with very large author counts \cite{bihari2023review}.
+Given that papers with very long author lists are rare in Computer Science this square root may not be necessary; we return to this issue in section \ref{sec:recs}.